 The first few days are very harsh for the body.
 Symptoms have increased causing, greater abdominal cramps, sweating, and vomiting.
 Many times during this period, people may find themselves relapsing or taking other substances to cancel out the adverse withdrawal symptoms.

 After two weeks, the acute withdrawal phase has ended.
 It’s safe to say that during this time, former users will feel more comfortable.
 The cause for concern is not present anymore.The first month or so, certain neurological changes caused by heroin will manifest.
 The common long-lasting symptoms are sadness, depression, insomnia, and fatigue.

 Why Should I Detox?

 Detoxification is the first stage in the recovery from heroin abuse.
 Without this first crucial step, a person is never fully recovered.
-For this reason alone, many times people can’t seem to eradicate their addiction problems forever.
+For this reason alone, many times, people can’t seem to eradicate their addiction problems forever.
 Medical detox carried out by a professional staff of doctors and nurses administer medication and supervise therapy that will allow patients to solve their troubles and face their addictions.
-It is a lack of medical detox that plagues the lives of many suffering addicts across the country.
+It is a lack of medical detox that plagues the lives of many people struggling with addiction across the country.
 Detox helps prevent dehydration, stops the addiction process, eases out the withdrawal phase and much more.

 Someone struggling with heroin addiction may think it’s easier to detox from the drug at home.
 However, they are quite vulnerable to overdosing as their sensitivity goes up, and their tolerance goes down.
 For these reasons, detoxing at an accredited addiction treatment center is strongly advised.